juanjuanzero/building-goth-v2/README.md

 - add a handler that wires up service and wire up the handler for the route
 - test the api routes, maybe use bruno
   - simpler to use curl `curl --request POST --url localhost:8080/todo/add --data '{"todoItem": { "id": "something", "task":"test add method"}}'`
+  - using bruno is easy...
+- had to use handler func in the default because of the way i wrote something out, this makes serveHttp useless...
+- i also noticed that i didnt write test, maybe we can use httptest as well, for unit tests?

 ## Expose other update, delete routes for todo, add htmx for interactivity

+- how do you return an http status using the handler? use the writeHeader to return specific status codes

 ## iterating on the UI, working with air and tailwind for auto-updates